Got a question? We'd love to help!

 You'll now be able to start advertising your offering right away – under a “testing-the-waters” provision.
 This means as soon as your Wefunder pitch is ready, you’ll be able to start publicizing it, without waiting to file your Form C!
 However, you’ll need to include a couple of bullet points in these communications in order to keep the SEC happy (*see below) plus keep a record of these communications, since you'll need to be filed them alongside your Form C. Of course, avoid hyperbole and any statements that are misleading / can’t be backed up by facts.

-*Include these in your early communications!
+*Include this information in your early communications!

 Every communication you do using “testing-the-waters” (ie., before you file your Form C) must include the following information: